USD Sebinia Alto Sebino

-It currently plays in the Group C of Promozione (Italian 7th level) but in past, named of Sebinia Lovere, it plays two years in Serie C (Italian 3rd level) and three in Promozione Interregionale (at the time Italian 4th level) during the 1940s and 1950s.
+Before its dissolution, the club played in the Group C of Promozione (Italian 7th level) but in the past, when it was called Sebinia Lovere, it played two years in Serie C (Italian 3rd level) and three years in Promozione Interregionale (at the time Italian 4th level) during the 1940s and 1950s.

 History

 The club was founded in the 1940s with the name of Sebinia Lovere.
 It was begun with the intention to become the most important football team of Lake Iseo.

-After World War II the team might play, in season 1948, in Serie C, Italian 3rd level.
+After World War II, the team played in Serie C in the 1948 season.
 The season started with the 0–0 against Monza.
-Sebinia arrived 8th but, for the championship reform, was all the same relegated in Promozione Interregionale.
+Sebinia finished 8th but, due to the championship reform, was nevertheless relegated in Promozione Interregionale.